-With over 900 community colleges in the United States, these 2-year public colleges serve over 5 million students every year.
-Community colleges are a popular choice for those seeking an associate’s or other 2-year degree as well as those hoping to save money while fulfilling general education requirements before transferring to a 4-year university.
+With over 900 community colleges in the United States, these 2-year public schools serve over 5 million students every year.
+Community colleges are a popular choice for those seeking an associate’s or other 2-year degree.
+Students may also attend them to save money while fulfilling general education requirements before transferring to a 4-year university.
 As such, community colleges serve a wide variety of students, including high numbers of first generation, older, and minority students.

 What to expect: How to recruit students to your community college

-This article will discuss the specific strategies that community colleges can employ to better reach out to prospective students and promote their school.
-First, we will go over the specific attributes that should be emphasized when advertising for a community college.
+This article will discuss the strategies that community colleges can employ to reach out to prospective students.
+First, we will go over the specific attributes that you should emphasize when advertising for a community college.
 What are students looking for in a community college?
 Why should students choose community colleges in the first place?
 These are the questions you need to consider when designing a strategy for prospective student outreach.

 Next, we will consider best practices for reaching out to prospective students.
 How can you best communicate with prospective students during a pandemic?
 Where do prospective students feel most comfortable interacting with colleges?
 This article will cover questions in relation to community colleges, though you can go over information for all universities here.